 The first step is often the hardest because you’re venturing out into the unknown.
 But don’t worry because your comfort zone will expand to meet you wherever you are.
 And once you take that first step (and the next and the next . . .), you will realize that the power to create the life you want lies with you.
 Make no mistake: you create the life you’re living.
 And you get to create anything you want (oh yes, you do).

-4. To prove to yourself how much you value yourself
+4. Stop wishing and start doing to prove to yourself how much you value yourself

 You have worth and value no matter what.
 You were born with worth and value.
 You don’t have to do anything to have/keep your worth and value.
 Nobody can ever take your worth and value away from you . . . ever.